roydejong/FlyPHP/README.md

     composer install

 This command assumes you have installed composer to a system bin folder.
 If you haven't used composer before, [download and install it](https://getcomposer.org/download/) with the command `php composer-setup.php --install-dir=/usr/bin --filename=composer`.

+Note: If you do not wish to install the development components (such as PHPUnit), use `composer install --no-dev`.

 **Starting the server**